Ending global poverty

 begins with women's rights

-Our Vision: A just world without poverty
+Our Vision: A just and sustainable world

 The path towards building a more equal world together